amandarizki/Customer-Personality-Analysis/README.md

 ---

-*This project was developed to practice data engineering and analytics workflows and can be reused as a reference for similar ETL pipelines.*
+*This project was developed to practice data engineering and analytics workflows.*

 ```